mongodb/docs/mongodb/source/server-status.rst

    the rollover counters have rolled over since the last time the server process started.
 The counters will rollover to zero after **TK** assertions.
-Use this value to provide context to the other values in the :stats:`asserts` data structure.
+Use this value to provide context to the other values in the :status:`asserts` data structure.

 TODO determine number of assertions per-rollover.